List of mayors of Norwalk, Connecticut

-The Mayor of Norwalk, Connecticut is the chief executive of the government of Norwalk, Connecticut, United States, as stipulated by the Charter of the City of Norwalk.
-The current mayor of Norwalk, is Harry Rilling, a Democrat.
+The mayor of Norwalk, Connecticut is the chief executive of the government of Norwalk, Connecticut, United States, as stipulated by the Charter of the City of Norwalk.
+The current mayor of Norwalk is Barbara Smyth, a Democrat.

 Mayors prior to 1913

 Elections were held on the first Monday in October annually up to 1913.

 Mayors of the city of South Norwalk from 1870 to 1913

 On August 18, 1870, the settlement of Old Well was incorporated as the city of South Norwalk.